MicrosoftDocs/azure-stack-docs/azure-stack/hci/deploy/register-with-azure.md

 For the simplest registration experience, have an Azure AD administrator complete the registration using either Windows Admin Center or PowerShell.

    > [!IMPORTANT]
-   > If you plan to register the cluster using Windows Admin Center, you must first [register your Windows Admin Center gateway](../manage/register-windows-admin-center.md) with Azure using the same Azure subscription ID and tenant ID that you plan to use for cluster registration.
+   > In order to register an Azure Stack HCI cluster using Windows Admin Center, you must first [register Windows Admin Center with Azure](../manage/register-windows-admin-center.md) using the same Azure Active Directory (tenant) ID that you plan to use for cluster registration.

 ### Internet access